 - 1. Taping the leading Edge: (Do not sand the leading edge the strapping tape and Ultracote, when shrunk, will round the LE appropriately).
 Temporarily cover the servos and exposed ends of the servo leads with masking tape for protection.
 Spray a 1" wide strip along the entire leading edge, both top and bottom, with adhesive spray (3M-77, etc.).
 Allow this to dry for 1⁄2 hour and then, lengthwise, apply the 1" wide strapping tape, first on the top surface of the LE, and then on the bottom.
-Tighten these strips with a hot iron and then add one more strip which wraps around the LE 1⁄2" on both top and bottom; Run a temperature test first, since strapping gives near-zero warning before crumpling and/or dissolving. - 2.
-Covering the Wing: We recommend Ultracote, or other similar strength / weight covering material.
-Take note of the Ultracote directions: There are separate temperatures for the adhesive-melt and shrinking.
-For best results, tack at a very low temp, then increase slightly for the shrinking process.
-Whatever covering material you use, first spray the entire surface of the wing with spray adhesive (such as 3M77) and let dry 1⁄2 hour before covering.
-Cover the bottom of the wing first, iron the edges flat, and repeat for the top surface.
-When the wing is completely covered, shrink the covering with a hot iron.
+Tighten these strips with a hot iron and then add one more strip which wraps around the LE 1⁄2" on both top and bottom. - 2.
+Covering the Wing: The wing may be covered with either Ultracote or packing tape.
+Using MonoKote is not recommended as the gasses released when heating can cause bubbles on the surface.
+Whichever covering material you use, first spray the entire bottom surface of the wing with adhesive spray and let dry 1⁄2 hour before applying the covering.
+If using packing tape, start at the trailing edge and work toward the leading edge, with about a 1⁄4" overlap between each strip of tape.
+If using Ultracote, etc., the bottom surface of the wing can be covered in one piece.
+After covering, iron the edges flat before repeating the process on the top surface.
+When the wing is completely covered, shrink the covering with a hot iron (practice on a scrap piece first, to establish correct temperature).
 Leave the servos covered until after the wing has been glued into the fuselage.
 When the covering is tight, return the wing to the bottom beds and insure that there are no warps or twists (which can be straightened out with a hot iron).